1. Home

 Social Contribution Initiatives

-Basic Concept to Social Contribution
+Basic Approach to Social Contribution Activities

 Donation Activities

-Career Well-being Donations
+Career Well-being Donation

-As a company dedicated to creating “Career Well-being,” the PERSOL Group carries out various donation activities under the name “Career Well-being Donations” to support people in their work.
+As a company dedicated to creating Career Well-being, the PERSOL Group carries out a range of donation initiatives under the name “Career Well-being Donation,” supporting activities that help people engage in work in meaningful and fulfilling ways.

 Smile Donation